 The needle-like tea leaves grow on shrub like bushes which are between 0.5 to 1.5 metres in height.
-To harvest the leaves the workers cut of branches, then the leaves get chopped and bruised, left in the sun to ferment.
+To harvest the leaves the workers cut of branches, then the leaves get chopped and bruised, and, usually, left in the sun to ferment.
 The color of the leaves then change from green to amber and develop the distinctive sweet aroma and flavour.

 Botanic Carl Thunberg named the plant after on expedition to the area in 1772.
 Russian immigrant Benjamin Ginsberg, born into a family who was involved already in the tea business in Europe realised the tea's marketing potential and began marketing the tea in 1904.
 Rooibos was first marketed it as 'Mountain Tea'.
 Modern cultivation began only in the 1930s.
 The popularity of redbush tea grew in the last ten year.
 Today, the biggest importers are Germany, Japan, Netherlands.

 There are many different brands available in the South African Supermarkets like Clipper Organic, Freshpak and the famous South African Eleven o’Clock Rooibos Tea.
-Redbush Tea comes not only in its original form but is available in many different flavours.
+Redbush tea comes not only in its original form but is available in many different flavours.
 Most of the tea is organically grown as well.

-Or find out about great South African dishes with Rooibos in this new excellent cookbook: 'A touch of Rooibos'.
+If you ever have tried flavoring your meals with rooibos you will get hooked on the distinct but subtle flavour.
+There are various fantastic recipes also to be found in a 'rooibos collection' on this website.
+Or find out about great South African dishes with rooibos in this new excellent cookbook: 'A touch of Rooibos'.
 In this South African cookbook, fourteen of South Africa’s most prominent chefs share their recipes containing this special ingredient.
 There are over 100 recipes in this volume so be sure to find some recipes for every taste.